amsterdamcomics/amsterdamcomics.github.io/conferences/fall2018/schedule.md

 14:30-16:30	Panels 4A & 4B
 <pre>
 <b>Panel 4A: Vulnerability, Visiblity, and Childhood in War and Conflict</b>
+Olga Michael, "Drawing the Reader In and Out: Looking at the Children in Nina Bunjevac’s
+	<i>Fatherland</i>"
-Olga Michael,"Drawing the Reader In and Out: Looking at the Children in Nina Bunjevac’s <i>Fatherland</i>" Candida Rifkind, "Childhood Play and Refugee Agency in Leila Abdelrazaq’s <i>Baddawi</i>" Dragoş Manea and Mihaela Precup, "From the War on Terror to the Refugee Crisis: Representing
+Candida Rifkind, "Childhood Play and Refugee Agency in Leila Abdelrazaq’s <i>Baddawi</i>" Dragoş Manea and Mihaela Precup, "From the War on Terror to the Refugee Crisis: Representing
 	Vulnerability in Debi Cornwall’s <i>Welcome to Camp America and Kate Evans’s Threads</i>"